shaocloud/addressbook-level3/doc/DeveloperGuide.md

 7. User enters new tag name
 8. AddressBook asks for confirmation
 9. User confirms
-10. Addressbook changes the tag
+10. Addressbook changes the tag <br>
 Use case ends.

 **Extensions**